lycheeverse/lychee/README.md

           Proceed for server connections considered insecure (invalid TLS)

   -s, --scheme <SCHEME>
-          Only test links with the given schemes (e.g. http and https)
+          Only test links with the given schemes (e.g. https).
+Omit to check links with any other scheme.
+At the moment, we support http, https, file, and mailto

       --offline
           Only check local files and block network requests